Your Ultimate Guide to Adelaide

 A weekend escape to Adelaide

-Living outside of Adelaide and looking for an escape this winter?
+Living outside of Adelaide and looking for a culture-infused weekend escape?
 Look no further than the South Australian capital.
 Grab yourself a room at one of the many hotels in Adelaide and treat yourself to a getaway.
-Whether you’re living an hour, or five hours away from the cultural city, a trip to Adelaide could be the refreshing break you’re after.
+Whether you’re living an hour, or five hours away from this beautiful city, a trip to Adelaide could be the refreshing break you’re after.

-This Ultimate Guide to Adelaide has been made to inspire your trip to Adelaide.
+This Ultimate Guide to Adelaide has been made to inspire your trip.
 Use it to put together a perfectly personalised plan for your getaway.

 Things to do in Adelaide